SEI-ATL/tic-tac-toe/readme.md

 ## Getting Started

-* Fork and clone this repository.
+* Fork and clone this repository. - DONE
 * Before you even start working with JavaScript, construct the gameboard.
 The gameboard page should include the 3x3 grid (of divs).
-Using `id` and `class` on clickable elements will help you wire this up in JavaScript afterwards.
+Using `id` and `class` on clickable elements will help you wire this up in JavaScript afterwards. - DONE
 * The JavaScript portion will be next
   * Select elements and attach functions via event listeners
   * You will also need a variable to keep track of moves.
 This will be used to indicate whether or not to draw an `X` or an `O`